 - Micro-trauma.
 An example would be an overuse injury due to excessive repetitive movements (always running in the same direction on a track with a pitch).

 - Age-related changes of the tendon.
 As people age, the tendons lose their elasticity and ability to glide as smoothly as they used to.
 Thus, older individuals are more prone to developing symptoms of tendonitis, due to the impaired gliding motion of the tendon. .
 When the tendon no longer functions properly, it becomes swollen, inflamed, and painful.
+(The cause of these age-related changes is thought to be due to changes in the blood vessels that supply nutrition to the tendons).

 - Hereditary Defects are those defects that we are born with, which predisposes us to Posterior Tibial Tendonitis/Dysfunction:

 - Flat feet place excessive loads or pull on the Posterior Tibial Tendon.
 As the foot flattens, it stretches this tendon.
 The tendon, in the meantime, is over-working because it is trying to prevent the arch from collapsing further.
 This stretching or thinning of the tendon, along with its over-exertion will produce inflammation and pain in the tendon.
-If the arch is not properly supported, small tears will eventually appear in the Posterior Tibial Tendon.
+If the arch is not properly supported, small tears will eventually appear in the Postetior Tibial Tendon.
 This will lead to almost constant pain and swelling of the tendon, along with a complete collapse of the arch and foot.

 - Pronation causes the foot to be turned outward at the ankle, causing one to walk more on the inner border of the foot than is normal.
 This will place an abnormal strain on the Posterior Tibial Tendon, which attaches to the inner border of the arch, and tries to prevent the foot from pronating.
 This constant failure of the tendon to prevent pronation causes the tendon to over-work.
 This will eventually result in: swelling, inflammation, pain, tearing of the tendon, and instability of the entire foot.